GWish Scholars

 The Generalist-Specialist model is fundamental to the practice of interprofessional spiritual care at GWish, and in the current Advancing Spiritual Care project.
 This model is the foundation of Demonstration Project design, and all proposed projects will be evaluated based on effective implementation strategies for Generalist-Specialist spiritual care in the focus areas of spiritual screening, history, and assessment as shown in the diagram below.

 Figure 1.
-Inpatient Spiritual Care Implementation Model
+Inpatient Spiritual Care Implementation Model1

 Inpatient Spritual Care Implemetation Model

-2Puchalski C, Ferrell B, Virani R, et al. Improving the quality of spiritual care as a dimension of palliative care: the report of the Consensus Conference.
+1Puchalski C, Ferrell B, Virani R, et al. Improving the quality of spiritual care as a dimension of palliative care: the report of the Consensus Conference.
 J Palliat Med.
 2009;12(10):885-904.

 How will the demonstration projects be structured and who should apply?

+The Demonstration Projects in this cycle will focus on generalist-specialist spiritual care to include spiritual assessment (spiritual screening, history, and comprehensive chaplain assessment) and implementation models of interprofessional spiritual care.
+The primary goal of these projects is to focus on effective implementation of existing national guidelines for spiritual care.
 The National Consensus Project Clinical Practice Guidelines for Quality Palliative Care, and specifically the spiritual domain, serve as a key source to guide the projects (www.nationalcoalitionhpc.org).
+The NCP guidelines are based on the 2009 “Improving Quality Spiritual Care as a Domain of Palliative Care” national consensus conference1.
 The projects will aid in identification of facilitating factors and barriers to successful implementation of currently established recommendations, paving the way for improved implementation outcomes for spiritual care models.

 What do I need to know about preparing my proposal (application)?